Gelseyland x ♪ Uma Pyoi! ♪

 If you don't have the stamina you will die.
 Think of stamina as your HP, and every step you take is like damage taken.
 You can buff your way to make the damage less but if you don't have enough to withstand the onslaught you won't survive.

-htw does dirt factor into this?
+how does dirt factor into this?

 Dirt requires an extra amount of power to push through the track (about 50-100 points).
-It's usually not classified as it's own race becuase the distances will vary - typically in URA and team trials dirt is a mile distance.
+It's usually not classified as it's own race because the distances will vary - typically in URA and team trials dirt is a mile distance.

-Speed and Power MINIMUMS
+Speed and Power MINIMUMS estimates for average races

 race distance speed power